kineticdata/sso-request-saml/README.md

 After building the project a `dist` directory will be created to contain all the files that need to be deployed to the web server.

-1. Copy the `dist/remote_user-authenticator.properties` file to the `<kinetic_request_deploy_directory>/WEB-INF/classes`
+1. Copy the `dist/samlv2-authenticator.properties` file to the `<kinetic_request_deploy_directory>/WEB-INF/classes`
    directory, and configure the properties.
-Properties are documented in the remote_user-authenticator.properties file.
+Properties are documented in the samlv2-authenticator.properties file.

-2. Copy the `dist/REMOTE_USER-authenticator.jar` file to the `<kinetic_request_deploy_directory>/WEB-INF/lib`
+2. Copy the dist/SAMLLanding.jsp file to the `<kinetic_request_deploy_directory>`

+3. Copy the `dist/samlv2-authenticator.jar` & samlv2-dependencies.jar files to the
-   directory.
+   `<kinetic_request_deploy_directory>/WEB-INF/lib` directory.

+4. Copy the `dist/fedlet` directory to a path of your choice, then document this path.

+5. Add the -Dcom.sun.identity.fedlet.home java parameter to your J2EE server configuration to point to the path you chose in step 4.
+For example: -Dcom.sun.identity.fedlet.home="c:\fedlet_config_folder"

+6. Configure the fedlet configuration files contained in the directory you chose in step 4.
+   See the section below 'Fedlet Configuration' on how to configure these files.

-3. Login to the Kinetic Request Admin Console and set the following web application properties:
+7. Login to the Kinetic Request Admin Console and set the following web application properties:
    - **API Impersonate User** => `true (make sure the checkbox is checked)`
-   - **SSO Adapter Class** => `com.kineticdata.request.authentication.remoteuser.RemoteUserAuthenticator`
+   - **SSO Adapter Class** => `com.kineticdata.request.authentication.SAML2Authenticator`
-   - **SSO Adapter Properties** => `path/to/remote_user-authenticator.properties`
+   - **SSO Adapter Properties** => `path/to/samlv2-authenticator.properties`

-4. Ensure your J2EE server does not overwrite the REMOTE_USER HTTP header.
-With Tomcat for example you need to
-   place: tomcatAuthentication="false" in the connector node inside the server.xml file.

-5. Ensure your J2EE server cannot be accessed directly by end users.
-End users should only be able to access the J2EE server through the reverse proxy.
-This SSO plugin implicitly trusts what is put into the REMOTE_USER HTTP header.

-6. Restart the web server instance for the new files to be included.
+8. Restart the web server instance for the new files to be included.

 ## Implementation